 Artists should only use password-protected video when absolutely necessary.
 We see a high number of samples with wrong passwords, and we’re not able to view the sample.

 We understand if artists may not have a work sample for the project being proposed ready yet.
 If the work sample is of past work, it should help evaluators build a clear vision of the proposed project.
-Sign up for an online workshop on the essentials of work samples.

 What we ask—A total itemized budget for your project proposal.